 We believe learning outside the classroom is as essential to students’ development as learning within the classroom, and so ensure our students experience a wealth of extra-curricular opportunities.

 The school has a comprehensive enrichment offer to complement the taught curriculum in subjects.
-Students are offered opportunities to extend their learning through a range of clubs, visits both abroad and in the UK.
+Students are offered opportunities to extend their learning through a range of clubs, and visits both abroad and in the UK.
 As well as performances, exhibitions and the opportunity to represent the school as part of a team.
 We are committed to ensuring that all learners are able to take part in the enrichment programme regardless of finances, ensuring that we are closing gaps in social mobility for our most deprived learners.

 This includes some of the following opportunities (list not exhaustive)